 - Combined small cell carcinoma

-Smoking tobacco is the major risk factor for developing small cell lung cancer.
+Smoking tobacco is the #1 leading factor in developing small cell lung cancer.

 Other Types of Lung Tumors

-- Lung carcinoids tumors.
+- Lung carcinoid tumors.
 These tumors start in neuroendocrine cells, a special kind of cell found in the lungs.
 This type of cancer is often found in younger than average lung cancer patients.

 - Mesothelioma.
 This is a rare type of cancer that develops in thin tissue called mesothelium, which lines the lungs and abdomen.
 This type of lung cancer is linked to asbestos exposure.